carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Other metagenomic databases
 > The NCBI SRA is not the only repository for metagenomic information.
-There are other public metagenomic databases sucha as
+There are other public metagenomic databases such as
 > [MG-RAST](https://www.mg-rast.org/index.html?stay=1)
 > [MGnify](https://www.ebi.ac.uk/metagenomics/), [Marine Metagenomics Portal](https://mmp.sfb.uit.no/),
 > [Terrestrial Metagenome DB](https://webapp.ufz.de/tmdb/) and the [GM Repo](https://gmrepo.humangut.info/home).